Finding UK Theses

 EThOS is a service from the British Library.
 Its long-term aim is to provide electronic access to the full text of doctoral theses produced in the UK.
 You may search their records without registering, but if you wish to download a thesis you must first register.
 This ensures that a full record is kept of who has consulted each thesis, protecting the author's intellectual property.
 There is no charge for downloading a thesis, but you can purchase a printed copy if you prefer.
 As of October 2014 there are approximately 350,000 records relating to theses awarded by over 120 institutions.
 Around 120,000 of these also provide access to the full text thesis, either via download from the EThOS database or via links to the institution’s own repository.

 If the thesis you require has not been digitised yet, the British Library will obtain it and digitise it, and you'll be informed when it is ready to download.
-In some cases, if you are the first person to request a thesis and so it has to be digitised for you, you may be asked to pay towards the costs of digitisation.
-Currently (October 2014) the cost of digitisation is £44.37 + VAT £8.87 = Total £53.24.
+In many cases, if you are the first person to request a thesis and so it has to be digitised for you, you will be asked to pay towards the costs of digitisation.
+You can see details of the charges before you order it.

 A few UK universities are not taking part in the EThOS service, including Oxford and Cambridge.
 If you need a doctoral thesis from one of these institutions, please contact Interlending and Document Supply for advice.

-EThOS does not cover Ireland and does not include masters' theses.
+EThOS does not cover the Republic of Ireland and does not include masters' theses.
 Find out how EThOS has been used by researchers in this video from the British Library.

 Masters' and Undergraduate Theses